 Hailed by the Los Angeles Times as a “great glory” in her recent turn as the title character in the world premiere of Juana, Meagan Martin is gaining notice as an enthralling, versatile performing artist.
 The first place winner of the 2018 Hershey Felder Award for Classical Musicians, she is equally comfortable in repertoire spanning the Baroque to the present and thrives in presentations that range from strictly traditional to wildly unconventional and cross-disciplinary in nature.

 Ms. Martin completed both her doctoral and master's degrees in the studio of Vladimir Chernov at UCLA.
-Under the guidance of Peter Kazaras, Director of Opera UCLA, and Rakefet Hak, Music Director of the UCLA Opera Studio, she had the privilege of performing leading roles in many operas at the Herb Alpert School of Music, including Cherubino in Mercadante’s I due Figaro; Amadora in Musto’s Bastianello; Dorabella in Così fan tutte; Fanny Price in Dove’s Mansfield Park; and the title roles in Handel’s Amadigi, Massenet’s Cendrillon, Bolcom’s Lucrezia, and Brook's/Bizet’s The Tragedy of Carmen.
+Under the guidance of Peter Kazaras, Director of Opera UCLA, and Rakefet Hak, Music Director of the UCLA Opera Studio, she performed leading roles in many operas at the Herb Alpert School of Music, including Cherubino in Mercadante’s I due Figaro; Amadora in Musto’s Bastianello; Dorabella in Così fan tutte; Fanny Price in Dove’s Mansfield Park; and the title roles in Handel’s Amadigi, Massenet’s Cendrillon, Bolcom’s Lucrezia, and Brook's/Bizet’s The Tragedy of Carmen.
 Ms. Martin also appeared as the Israelitish Man in a landmark presentation of Handel’s Judas Maccabaeus at the Wilshire Boulevard Temple, conducted by Neal Stulberg.
 Additional roles performed include Rosina (Il barbiere di Siviglia) with Astoria Music Festival under the baton of Keith Clark and with Pacific Opera Project (Stephen Karr, conductor & Josh Shaw, director); Mercédès (Carmen) with Pacific Opera Project (Stephen Karr, conductor; Josh Shaw, director); and Despina (Così fan tutte; James Martin, conductor; Shana Blake Hill, director) and the title role in Luisa Fernanda with SMC Opera Theater (James Martin, conductor; Janelle DeStefano, director).

 Check out Ms. Martin's dissertation here: